Trying to dial in the Carbs on my 84 1100 and been having issues getting it smoothed out.

 Also if tuning while idling be sure to put a big fan on that engine to help cool it and even then don't let it idle too long as even a big fan wont cool that engine the way air flow would cool it at even a low speed of 15mph.

-Quote from: 86FJNJ on Yesterday at 02:25:01 PMhave you ridden it like this or is all the tuning based on the bike in the garage?
+Quote from: 86FJNJ on February 27, 2026, 02:25:01 PMhave you ridden it like this or is all the tuning based on the bike in the garage?
 I rehabbed my FJ from PO who let it sit 15 years, I was only able to get it about 90-95% dialed in on the center stand the rest came from riding it and then coming back and making minor adjustments.
 I can honestly say it took me like 300 miles of riding before I found the sweet spot for my set up.
 Have you tired fuel mixture screws in between 2.25 and 2.5?
 Are you using adjustable slide needs or are they the ones with the little plastic donut on them?
 I'm curious how your slide needles are set.

 Also if tuning while idling be sure to put a big fan on that engine to help cool it and even then don't let it idle too long as even a big fan wont cool that engine the way air flow would cool it at even a low speed of 15mph.